 The 3D printer has won the hearts of manufacturers for its ability to create detailed products without the need for expensive and time-consuming prototyping.
 Everything from prosthetics to engines to football cleats have spun out of the technology.

 But it couldn’t create human organs, could it?
 Well, yes, it can.
-Scientists claim to have recently enhanced the performance and stability of 3D-printed organs, including a heart — a development that would excite the Tin Man of “The Wizard of Oz.”
+Scientists claim to have recently enhanced the performance and stability of 3D-printed organs, including a heart.

-The real-life implications of organs created by 3D printing are vast and revolutionary.
-The printer could quickly produce organs to those in need of a transplant, and it could enhance the skills of surgeons by letting them practice on copied organs — innovations many would say are worth copying on a large scale.
+The real-life implications of 3D printing human organs are vast and revolutionary.
+The printer could quickly produce an organ transplant, and it could enhance the skills of surgeons by letting them practice on copied organs — innovations many would say are worth copying on a large scale.

 Connecting Printed Vessels With Cells